Wednesday, January 18, 2012

 I'm on my way to Sumatra, Indonesia to visit coffee cooperative, Orangutan infested rain forest, illegal Palm Oil plantations, and cinnamon orchards popping up inside preserve boundaries.

-are the people coping?
+I want to look at the edges of this change and see first hand the issues, complexity and the people.
+How are the people coping?
 What are their needs and how might I, as a great consumer, help them?
 Can we in the developed world shift our habits enough to include these people in our greater vision of a sustainable, reproductively rich world?

 http://www.gopetition.com.au/petitions/orangutan.html